 STA-server2 station is a public webserver accessible from the internet.

-The switch ports are high dependent on the switch hardware.
+The switch ports are highly dependent on the switch hardware.
 To view how the physical ports are configured, use:

 swconfig list swconfig dev switch0 show

-Confirm the switch ports align with the physical labelling on the router.
+Confirm the switch ports align with the physical labeling on the router.
 Sometimes wired ports

 1,2,3,4 are labelled as

 The ethernet switches used in this example have the following switch port mappings (Atheros/Qualcomm).

 So where are the 802.11 WLANs?
 For the DUT, there is only one, a 2.4GHz 802.11n interface integrated on the CPU chip.
 Both the CPU and the WLAN use the CPU eth0 switch port.

 /etc/config/network shows VLAN1 for the WAN-side and VLAN2 for the LAN-side.
 VLAN1 has port 0 and port 5: the wired WAN port and eth1 to the CPU.
 VLAN2 has port 1,2,3,4 and 6: the four wired ports and eth0 for the CPU and WLAN PHY.

 config switch option name 'switch0' option reset '1' option enable_vlan '1' config switch_vlan option device 'switch0' option vlan '1' option ports '0 5' config switch_vlan option device 'switch0' option vlan '2' option ports '1 2 3 4 6'